ServiceLink EXOS | Analytics

 Quick Start

-EXOS Analytics is an operational intelligence platform built on ClickHouse Cloud, HyperDX, and AKS.
-It unifies session replay, product analytics, process mining, and AI-powered querying into a single platform -- replacing tools that would cost $200K+/yr from Amplitude, FullStory, Celonis, and others.
+EXOS Analytics is an operational intelligence platform built on ClickHouse Cloud, the HyperDX browser SDK, and Vercel serverless functions.
+It runs session replay, product analytics, process mining, and AI-powered querying over your own OpenTelemetry data — a supplement to product-analytics tools like Pendo or Amplitude, not a drop-in replacement for them.

 1